-We’ll show you how online proctoring prevents cheating on math exams and how instructors can customize them to allow students to:
+We’ll show you how online proctoring prevents cheating on math exams, and how instructors can customize them to allow students to:

 - Use calculators (physical and digital)